wanrongyang/wanrongyang.github.io/_pages/about.md

 - *2023.10*, **Plenary lecture**, The 16th International Conference for Stereology and Image Analysis(ICSIA-2023), Xi'an, CHINA

 # 👨‍🏫 Academic services
+- *2024.09*, Teaching Assistant (leading tutorial sessions) for *Introduction to the Theory of Computation*, University of Liverpool
+- *2024.09*, Teaching Assistant for *Privacy and Security *, University of Liverpool
 - *2024.02*, Teaching Assistant for *Applied Artificial Intelligence*, University of Liverpool
 - *2024.02*, Teaching Assistant for *Computer Forensics*, University of Liverpool
 - *2024.02*, Teaching Assistant for *CyberSecurity*, University of Liverpool
-- *2023.12*, Teaching Assistant for *the theory of computation*, University of Liverpool
+- *2023.12*, Teaching Assistant for *The Theory of Computation*, University of Liverpool

 # 🎨 Tools
 - **1.Make your Life much easier**